nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Intelligent Command™

-As you get more advanced with Uncle Jim, you might find typing the full command slightly slow.
-But you can actually type less than required, because our Intelligent Command™ system can recognise commands even if you do not type them out fully.
+As you get more advanced with Uncle Jim, you might find typing the full command slightly cumbersome.
+To speed up your workflow you can type our just the first few characters of a command, because our Intelligent Command™ system can recognise commands even if you do not type them out fully.

 !!! example
     **`com`**`1`
-    :    Marks the first task on the current lsit as complete.
+    :    Marks the first task on the current list as complete.
 Our system recognises it as the complete command

 If the commands are ambiguous, our system will ask you for clarification of which command you wish to execute.